-Beef tallow is hands down my favorite fat to use for frying even more than lard.
-It is ideal for this purpose as it has less than 3% polyunsaturated fats, just a bit Rless than coconut oil.
-What’s more, if your beef tallow comes from a cow finished on grass or given grain for a very short period of time (a few weeks at the most) before processing, a good share of those polyunsaturates are in the form of conjugated linoleic acid (CLA), that fatty acid that you should seek to add to your diet as it helps builds muscle, assists with weight loss and drastically reduces cancerous tumor risk to name just a few of the health benefits.
+What’s more, if your tallow comes from cattle finished on grass or given grain for a very short period of time (a few weeks at the most) before processing, a good share of those polyunsaturates are in the form of conjugated linoleic acid (CLA).
+This fatty acid helps builds muscle, assists with weight loss and drastically reduces cancerous tumor risk.
+These are just a few of the many health benefits.

 The majority of beef tallow is approximately 55% saturated fats and 40% monounsaturated fats which are both very heat stable and do not easily produce free radicals when heated unlike liquid vegetable oils.

 Tallow is not just any old beef fat, however.
 It is the rendered form of suet, which is the nutrient rich beef or mutton fat found around the organs, particularly the kidneys.
 It is the highly prized nourishing fat used in pemmican, a traditional food used by Native Americans to survive harsh winters.
 Sometimes they subsisted on nothing else for weeks on end with no loss in health.

 Traditionally made pemmican includes tallow in a 1:1 ratio with dried and powderized, ideally grassfed muscle meat.
 It is the ultimate survival food.

 Besides CLA, another notable fat that is present in high amounts in beef tallow is palmitoleic acid, which is highly anti-viral and anti-bacterial.
 So fire up those healthy french fries on your stovetop using beef tallow.
 During flu season, consumption of plenty of beef tallow will help keep you well.